quii/learn-go-with-tests/roman-numerals.md

 Repetition in loops like this are usually a sign of an abstraction waiting to be called out.
 Short-circuiting loops can be an effective tool for reabability but it could also be telling you something else.

-We are looping over our arabic number and if we hit certain symbols we are calling `break` but what we are _really_ doing is subtracting over `i` in a ham-fisted manner.
+We are looping over our Arabic number and if we hit certain symbols we are calling `break` but what we are _really_ doing is subtracting over `i` in a ham-fisted manner.

 ```go
 func ConvertToRoman(arabic int) string {